 The Bank's AHP General Fund operates through a Bank District-wide competition.
 Applications are scored according to the criteria outlined in Section 1291.26 of the AHP Regulations as outlined and explained below using a 100-point scoring system.
 After scoring, applications are ranked in descending order.
 The highest-ranking projects receive funding until all available AHP funds are exhausted.
-In the event of a tie in the scores received by AHP applications for prospective projects, and there are funds remaining in the General Fund, but the amount is not sufficient to fund all of the tied projects, the Bank may utilize up to the maximum AHP subsidy limit in current year reallocation/recapture monies to fund all of the tied projects, the tie-breaking methodology as detailed in the Implementation Plan will be utilized to break the tie.
+In the event of a tie in the scores received by AHP applications for prospective projects, and there are funds remaining in the General Fund, but the amount is not sufficient to fund all of the tied projects, the Bank may utilize up to the maximum AHP subsidy limit in current year reallocation/recapture monies to fund all of the tied projects.
+If more than the maximum AHP subsidy limit is required of the current year reallocation/recapture monies to fund all of the tied projects, the tie-breaking methodology as detailed in the Implementation Plan will be utilized to break the tie.
 Any remaining money will be carried over to the next round or allocated to the appropriate set-aside program(s) as recommended by the Advisory Council and approved by the Board of Directors.